 The following exercise is part of the therapy and we invite you to try it with your child on the spectrum, a couple of times a day, for a few days, to see if it helps:

-- Fill a salad bowl with raw rice, dry corn or dry beans.
+- Fill a large salad bowl with uncooked rice, dry corn or dry beans.

-- Hide a red marble or ball into the bowl.
+- Hide a marble or ball in the bowl.

-- Invite the individual with tactile defensiveness, to put their hand in the bowl and look for the marble without looking.
-If they had fun, do it again with the other hand.
+- Invite the individual with tactile defensiveness, to put their hand in the bowl and search for the marble without looking.
+If they have fun, do it again with the other hand.

-(A suggestion to prevent monumental mess: cover the two bowls with a shopping bag, knotted under the bowl, and make a small opening for the hand.
-This way, the urge to thrown the content around will be contained.)
+(A suggestion to avoid making a big mess: cover the bowl with a shopping bag, knotted under the bowl, and make a small opening in the top for the hand.
+This way, any rice or beans that are spilled will stay in the bag.)

 Mendability is happy to offer you this exercise which is part of a full therapy program that helps children with autism recover from tactile defensiveness, and many more issues.